ThiagoBfim/java-challenge/README.md

 #### Include Hazelcast, design pattern, Resilience4J

 - [ ] Include this rank top movies in the cache (Hazelcast), and get from it using RateLimiter (https://resilience4j.readme.io/docs/ratelimiter) as fallback.
-- [ ] Find other API to get Movies, and update the first endpoint to use template method design pattern to be able to get the movies from bove APIs.
+- [ ] Find another API to get Movies, and update the first endpoint to use the template method design pattern to be able to get the movies from both APIs.
 Use a CircuitBreak for that.
-If you have any problem with one API you should get from the other API as a fallback.
-(You can try that changing the API Key)
+If you have any problem with one API you should get it from the other API as a fallback.
+(You can try changing the API Key)
 - [ ] Create a new endpoint to send a random movie to the user.
 This endpoint should do this: find another user who likes the same movies as the current user and upload a random movie from that favorites list.
 If this condition does not exist, just send a random movie.